 Your GP confirms whether it's hay fever or something else — like a cold, sinus infection or non-allergic rhinitis.

-If pharmacy antihistamines haven't worked, your GP can prescribe stronger options — including steroid nasal sprays, eye drops or short courses of oral treatment — sent to your pharmacy the same day.
+If pharmacy antihistamines haven't worked, your GP can arrange stronger options — including steroid nasal sprays, eye drops or short courses of oral treatment — arranged with your pharmacy the same day.

 Hay fever (allergic rhinitis) is an allergic reaction to airborne pollen from grass, trees or weeds.
 Your immune system mistakes pollen for a threat and releases histamine, which inflames the lining of your nose, eyes and throat.
 It's most common from late March to September but can strike outside those months too.
 You're more likely to have hay fever if you have: